pagkly/Zed/Investopedia4/Wanton Disregard Definition.md

 -   Wanton disregard is legal terminology referring to extreme negligence.
 -   Wanton disregard is a very serious accusation that indicates that a person behaved recklessly.
--   When applied to finance, financial advisors or employees of financial firms who show willful disdain for either regulations or their clients' best interests may be accused of wanton disregard.
+-   When applied to [[Finance|finance]], financial advisors or employees of financial firms who show willful disdain for either regulations or their clients' best interests may be accused of wanton disregard.

 ## Understanding Wanton Disregard